 A great way of business communication is sending a friendly reminder.
 Reminding someone about a task at work through email, message, or even face-to-face can come off with rudeness.
 However, like every other business communication success, there are ways to remind your colleagues politely.

-The trick lies in using phrases that are courteous, clear and to the point.
-The aim of friendly reminders is to ensure that your message is sent across clearly without sounding abrupt or rude.
-Being assertive is key which serves the purpose of stating the urgency of the task in hand without losing politeness in the process.
+The trick lies in using phrases that are courteous, clear, and to the point.
+Friendly reminders aim to ensure that your message is sent across clearly without sounding abrupt or rude.
+Being assertive is key which serves the purpose of stating the urgency of the task at hand without losing politeness in the process.

 Being direct can often backfire and lead to feelings of bitterness.

 Reminding someone about a task completion in personal and professional life is challenging.
 You need to be persistent but polite.
 Positive but not annoying.

 The following tips and tricks can help you excel in both your career and life.
 Sending friendly reminders can be for your seniors, your clients, your business partners, and colleagues.
 These suggestions will help you set the right tone without being rude.